 Geoffrey Key is a renowned British painter and sculptor.
 Born in Manchester, England, in 1941, he developed a passion for art from a young age.
 He received his early education at Manchester's High School of Art and later pursued a degree and postgraduate studies at the Manchester Regional College of Art.
-Key's artistic style is characterized by bold use of colour, fine draughtsmanship, and a strong imagination.
+Key's artistic style is characterised by bold use of colour, fine draughtsmanship, and a strong imagination.
 His works often explore themes of movement, rhythm, space, depth, growth, structure, harmony, contrast, noise, and calm.
 His mastery of form, texture, light, and colour brings distinctive character to his artworks.
-Key's works have been exhibited widely both in the UK and internationally, and are featured in numerous public and private collections.
+Over the last five decades, Key's works have been widely appraised and reviewed in the UK and internationally and are featured in numerous public and private collections.
+His work is held in private and corporate collections including the National Westminster Bank, Mandarin Oriental Hong Kong, the Hong Kong Jockey Club, the Chateau de St Ouen and Perrier.
+Key has represented the UK in invited exhibitions in Europe.
+Shows have taken place across the UK, Europe, Asia, Australia and the USA and his work is exhibited and sold in galleries in the UK, Ireland, the US and Hong Kong.
 He has received several awards and honours, including the Heywood Medal in Fine Art and the Guthrie Bond Travelling Scholarship.
-Key's contributions to the art world have solidified his position as one of the most significant living Northern artists.
+Key's contributions to the art world have solidified his position as one of the most significant living Northern artists with numerous books, articles and TV programmes documenting his evolving work for his art lovers and investors who collect it.

 Sign in to your account